 Most of those tariffs weren't 500%.

-We're done with a but would you would would you deny the 10 trillion and committed investment was a result of Donald Trump showing some strength and a willingness to go where no one no other person went before, or the fact that the the Atlanta Fed is predicting four point six percent GDP growth.
+But would you deny the $10 trillion in committed investment was a result of Donald Trump showing some strength and a willingness to go where no other person went before, or the fact that the Atlanta Fed is predicting 4.6% GDP growth.

-That's their estimate for the second quarter is a result of all this.
+That's their estimate for the second quarter as a result of all this?

-That all the the fear-mongering about terrorists didn't pan out.
+That all the fear-mongering about tariffs didn't pan out?

-I think the story's not yet not yet finished.
+No, there's many good things, but I think the story is not yet finished.

 I think we're just getting started.